Data centers with custom scenarios

-Keep in mind that data is generated for the minimum amount of rules required for a contact to pass a conversion tracking condition.
-For example, if you define a conversion tracking with two rules: “Country is Bulgaria” OR “Company is Progress”, then data is generated only for the first rule since meeting either of the conditions matches the conversion condition.
+Keep in mind that data is generated for the minimum amount of rules required for a visitor to complete a conversion event.
+For example, if you define a conversion tracking with two rules: “Country is Bulgaria” OR “Company is Progress”, then data is generated only for the first rule since meeting either of the conditions matches the conversion event.
 The downside is that no data is generated for the second condition and you see a respective notification on the screen that this feature is unknown.

-Sample data contains both known and unknown contacts, distributed among reports for conversion tracking, campaigns, A/B test, and persona and lead scoring models.
-Each time you populate or repopulate the data center with sample data, all data about known and unknown contacts is deleted and then repopulated again.
-New interactions are generated, so that known and unknown contacts:
+Sample data contains both anonymous visitors and registered contacts, distributed among reports for conversions, campaigns, A/B tests, and persona and lead scoring models.
+Each time you populate or repopulate the data center with sample data, all data about visitors and contacts is deleted and then repopulated again.
+New interactions are generated, so that visitors and contacts:

-Apart from known and unknown contacts, contacts are allocated between converting and non-converting audience, otherwise all reports will show a 100% conversion rate.
+Apart from anonymous visitors and registered contacts, the audience is allocated between converting and non-converting audience, otherwise all reports will show a 100% conversion rate.

-Known contacts are identified by their email address.
-If you use the email address as a segmentation filter for a conversion tracking report, only the predefined set of contacts will meet the condition and no new contacts that meet the condition are imported.
-The reason is when using conditions that define audience segments, Digital Experience Cloud uses the exact value of the filter, in that case the email address, for example “@company.com”.
+Contacts are identified by their email address.
+If you use the email address as a segmentation filter for a conversion, only the predefined set of contacts will meet the condition and no new contacts that meet the condition are imported.
+The reason is when using rules that define audience segments, Sitefinity Insight uses the exact value of the filter, in that case the email address, for example “@company.com”.
 Thus, even if contacts are different, if they have the same emails because all email values are @company.com, contacts are mapped and the system treats them as one and the same contact due to the email mapping functionality.
 This functionality is turned on by default.

-If you use any other personal data to define the audience segment of a conversion tracking report, new contacts that meet the report conditions are imported.
+If you use any other personal data to define the audience segment of a conversion, new contacts that meet the conversion definition criteria are imported.